 - An employer wishing to change the position or salary of such an employee must request a special permit from the Ministry of Industry, Trade and Labor.
-The minister will only give the special permit if he/she has been convinced that the requested change is not related to the employee being pregnant.
+The minister will only give the special permit if he/she has been convinced that the requested change is not related to the employee's pregnancy.

 - Nonetheless, in the following cases, an employer is permitted to change the position or salary of a pregnant employee: